guitarvydas/rt/README.md

 - arrows on the diagram represent fixed wires along which data (Mevents) flow
 - every part queues up incoming Mevents and executes the first one in the queue when invoked by the "dispatcher" (at "random", indeterminate times)
 - Parts are of 2 kinds (1) Choreographer parts, that contain children Parts and wires between them, and, (2) Worker parts that are implemented in code (in this case Python code, since this version uses Python as the base language)
-- in fact, each Choreographer Part is a mini-dispatcher that runs routes Mevents between its children (and itself)
+- in fact, each Choreographer Part is a mini-dispatcher that routes Mevents between its children (and itself)
 - Choreographer Parts can be built up recursively - they can contain one or more other Parts, and those Parts can be Choreographers or Workers
 - There are 4 kinds of arrows - down, across, up, through.
 Doing this allows composition of Parts (kind of like Bash scripts which call other Bash scripts or non-Bash lumps of executable code).

 # Deeper
-[TBD]
+- [TBD]
+- [TBD] how to manually check the self-compile
-lots of gedanken articles in blogs `guitarvydas.github.io` and `paultarvydas.substack.com`
+- lots of gedanken articles in [blogs](guitarvydas.github.io) and [substack articles](paultarvydas.substack.com)

+- RT leans on OhmJS to do inhaling (parsing of text)
+- RT uses a custom nano-dsl to do exhaling (rewriting) using .rewrite rules
+	- the custom nano-dsl happens to be written in OhmJS and can be viewed in `../t2t/library/t2t.mjs`
+	- you can view source code for the RT transpiler in `emit.ohm` and in `emitPython.rewrite`
+- disclaimer: this is WIP, my goal isn't to package this stuff up neatly
+- the emitted kernel for Python is lightly tested
+- the emitted kernel for Javascript and Common Lisp not tested yet (they were tested in a previous version)
+- the Parts for the Larson Scanner compile, but, have not been tested yet (they were tested in a previous version)

 # Discuss With Me
 - I've probably not said many details, feel free to contact me to discuss